LordOfTheNeverThere/Thesis/src/meetingsHistory.md

     5.  ~~Understand why there is a hat on the volcano plot of FDR correction without PCA~~
     6.  ~~Maybe have in the scatterplots the drug response given by Size and not Colour~~
     7. Correlacionar resíduos do small model Py ~ Px + M, com Drogas (Method has been made but in order for it to be used the Interaction Models need to be recalculated)
-    8. Analyse in concrete the Volcano Plot of th FDR without PCA (Remember the Professor said that we need only one example of biologival interest in order to make our model viable)
+    8. Analyse in concrete the Volcano Plot of th FDR without PCA (Remember the Professor said that we need only one example of biological interest in order to make our model viable)
         1. Select certain points or clusters of points
         2. Look into the Fudge Factor, those weird tagents with seconf order polynomial shape.
 As a method to select points of interest
-        3. Colorir Volcano com várias cores: (O objectivo é fugir de de linhas polinomiais contínuos, ou seja uma variável não deve estar associada a uma projecção específica do volcano plot, deve ser all over the place, combinar isto talvez com fudge factor)
+        3.  ~~Colorir Volcano com várias cores: (O objectivo é fugir de de linhas polinomiais contínuos, ou seja uma variável não deve estar associada a uma projecção específica do volcano plot, deve ser all over the place, combinar isto talvez com fudge factor)~~
-            1. Colorir com #Samples
+            1.  ~~Colorir com #Samples~~
-            2. Px ou Py
+            2.  ~~Px ou Py~~
-            3. Drug
+            3.  ~~Drug~~
-            4. Etc
+            4.  ~~Etc~~
         4. Why is the Effect Size Mostly Positive, Biologically?
     9. Repeat the analysis in 6 to the volcano Plot with PCA and FDR correction and Compare
     10. Test another interaction model, where the small model is given by Py ~ Px + M + Drug, only on the model with FDR and no PCA.
 Check if there is any difference between that and the homologous, by doing the same analysis done in 8 and 9